danif88/Endpoint-Security/README.md

 http://localhost:8080/logIn?name=root&encrypted=81dc9bdb52d04dc20036dbd8313ed055
 ```
 The password is encrypted with md5
+root password 1234
+The users are specified in the users.xml file

 ## API Methods
 To see all the methos of the API you should see the Controller javadoc.